 Marie-Amélie is a legal scholar and historian whose work focuses on the American LGBTQ rights movement.
-She is an Assistant Professor of Law at Wake Forest, where she teaches Civil Procedure, Family Law, and Public Interest Advocacy.
+She is a Professor of Law at Wake Forest, where she teaches Civil Procedure, Evidence, Family Law, Public Interest Advocacy, and Regulating Intimacy.

 Marie-Amélie’s scholarship focuses on the legal history of LGBTQ rights.
 She analyzes both how and why laws have changed, as well as the ways in which history can provide insight into current legal debates and contemporary normative questions.
 She examines the comparative benefits of different legal forums, focusing as much on administrative bureaucracy and legislation at the state and local levels as on litigation in federal courts.
 Her work concentrates on how the LGBTQ rights movement has radically reshaped professional, social, and legal norms.
 It not only reveals diffuse sources of legislative and jurisprudential change, but also uncovers mechanisms through which advocates have and can continue to transform the law.
 The questions driving her scholarship are thus both historical and normative, as she engages with the past to inform present-day legal debates and strategies.